libor-m/ngs-course/07-gtools.rst

 Visualize the average Fst values within the sliding windows of the three sizes between the two house mouse subspecies in `R-Studio <http://localhost:8787>`_.
-Plot the distribution of the Fst values for the three window sizes in a separate windows.
-Plot the average Fst values along the chromosomes.
+Plot the distribution of the Fst values for the three window sizes and also plot the average Fst values along the chromosomes.

 .. note:: R ggplot2 commands to plot population differentiation